Globular weak $\omega$-categories as models of a type theory: Models of

+We have now proven the main result of this article.
+Yet the proof involves some constructions that may seem \emph{ad-hoc} or unnatural. the aim of this section is to show that these construction can be interpreted syntactically and correspond meaningful properties about the behavior of the dependent type theory $\CaTT$.

-\paragraph{Substitutions to a globular context.} We have proved with Theorem~\ref{lemma:funext-c-system} that a substitution is completely determined by its action on variables of a context, we can extract from Theorem~\ref{thm:initiality-glob} a partial answer to the converse question : considering a given action on variables, is there a substitution acting this way.
+\paragraph{Substitutions to a globular context.} We have proved with Theorem~\ref{lemma:funext-c-system} that a substitution is completely determined by its action on variables of a context, we can extract from \cref{thm:weak-initiality-glob} a partial answer to the converse question: considering a given action on variables, is there a substitution acting this way?
 We already know that the action cannot be completely free, since the substitution must respect the typing, and hence the source and target.
-In fact in the case where the target context is a context in $\Syn{\Glob}$, this theorem shows that this is the only obstruction.
-Consider $\Syn{\CaTT}$ as a globular category with families, and consider a context $\GG$ in the category $\Syn{\CaTT}$ which comes from the theory $\Glob$, that is $\GG$ is constructed only from variables and term constructors do not appear in it.
-Then for an arbitrary context $\GD$, one can apply Theorem~\ref{thm:initiality-glob} to characterize the substitutions $\GD\to\GG$ as equivalent to the natural transformations $\widehat{\G}(V\GG,T\GD)$.
-In other words, in this case, a substitution $\Gg$ is nothing else than the data of, for any variable $x$ in $\GG$, a term $t$ in $\GD$ with the intent that $t = x[\Gg]$ in a way that is compatible with the source and target relations.
+In fact, in the case where the target context is a context in $\Syn{\Glob}$, this theorem shows that this is the only obstruction.
+Consider $\Syn{\CaTT}$ as a globular category with families, and consider, in the category~$\Syn{\CaTT}$, a context $\GG$ which comes from the theory $\Glob$: $\GG$ is constructed only from variables and term constructors do not appear in it.
+Then for an arbitrary context $\GD$, one can apply \cref{thm:weak-initiality-glob} to characterize the substitutions $\GD\to\GG$ as being equivalent to the natural transformations $\widehat{\G}(V\GG,T\GD)$.
+In other words, in this case, a substitution $\Gg$ is nothing else than the data of, for every variable $x$ in $\GG$, a term $t$ in $\GD$ with the intent that $t = x[\Gg]$ in a way that is compatible with the source and target relations.

-\paragraph{Substitutions to an arbitrary context.} We can interpret Theorem~\ref{thm:initiality-glob} as a generalization of the previous discussion, where we characterize substitution towards an arbitrary context $\GG$, and not one built from variables only.
-Note that we cannot generalize it naively, by requiring associating a term to any variable of $\GG$.
-Indeed, if we consider for instance the context
+\paragraph{Substitutions to an arbitrary context.} We can interpret \cref{thm:weak-initiality-catt} as a generalization of the previous discussion, where we characterize substitutions with an arbitrary context~$\GG$ as target (as opposed to one built from variables only).
+We cannot generalize it naively, by requiring that we associate a term to any variable of $\GG$.
+Indeed, if we consider the context